How to Introduce a New Cat to Your Home

 Prepare a separate space

-Before bringing the new cat home, set up a separate room with all the necessities, including food, water, a litter box, a scratching post, and a cosy hiding place.
+Before bringing the new cat home, set up a separate room with all the necessities, including food, water, a litter box, a scratching post, and a cozy hiding place.
 The cat will initially find safety in this room.
 Make sure your new cat stays in his separate room for at least the first week so he can adjust to his new surroundings.

 Scent swapping